 Why the review?

-Activities held included public meetings held at Bordertown, Tintinara and Padthaway, stakeholder group meetings and an invitation to provide written comment and feedback.
+In 2016 the SE NRM Board held a series of public meetings at Bordertown, Tintinara and Padthaway, attended a number of stakeholder group meetings and invited written feedback.